splunk/public-o11y-docs/gdi/opentelemetry/components/signalfx-receiver.rst

 The SignalFx receiver accepts:

 * Metrics in the SignalFx proto format.
 For more information, see :new-page:`SignalFx metrics protobuf <https://github.com/signalfx/com_signalfx_metrics_protobuf>`.
-* Events (Logs) in the SignalFx proto format.
+* Events (logs) in the SignalFx proto format.
 For more information, see :new-page:`Send Traces, Metrics, and Events <https://dev.splunk.com/observability/reference/api/ingest_data/latest>` in the Splunk Developer Program documentation.

 Get started
 ======================